Getting Started

 Adding a New Authentication Key

-Note The command above has two distinct sets of Capabilities, separated by a space.
-This is because Authentication Keys, in addition to having regular Capabilities, also have Capability. |
+The command above has two distinct sets of Capabilities, separated by a space.
+This is because Authentication Keys, in addition to having regular Capabilities, also have Capabilities.

-Generate a Key for Signing
+Generating an Asymmetric Key Object for Signing

 We now proceed to generate a new Asymmetric Key.
 In our example we will use this key to sign some data.
 We will also export the key under wrap to another YubiHSM, for backup purposes.